albertcaerus/angular-socket-resource-1/README.md

-3. Add angular-socket-resource to bower.json
+3. Add angular-socket-resource to bower.json and run `bower install`.

-4. Add lib/angular-socket-resource/socket-resource.js to your template
+4. Include lib/angular-socket-resource/socket-resource.js in your template .

-5. Add ngSocketResource to your angular app dependencies
+5. Add ngSocketResource to your angular app dependencies.

 6. In services that handle **non-confidential** data, replace `$resource` with `$socketResource`.